top of page

 Another large colostrum company claims that defatted colostrum is best.
 They say that the fat does not have beneficial nutrients or compounds, and you need to take the fat out to prevent it from going rancid.
 This is simply not true.
 Properly drying, manufacturing, and storage methods will prevent the fat from going rancid.
 In addition, colostrum fat has many nutrients, such as CLA, an important and beneficial fatty acid.
 CLA in dairy has been linked to a number of health benefits, Grass-fed dairy has higher levels of CLA than grain fed, another reason to opt for cows that spend their life on pasture.
 CLA is undoubtedly something that should not be removed.

 When we alter foods, there are often unforeseen consequences.
 It’s best to process them as little as possible and leave them as close to their original state as possible.
+Foods are so much more than just a collection of chemical compounds.

 • Cows that are treated properly and enough colostrum is saved for the calves.